Skip to content

 Ecosystem, packaging, and open-core model

 This document defines how Astrocyte is distributed, how providers plug in at both tiers, how optional memory export sinks, outbound transport, and access policy plugins register, and how the open-source / proprietary boundary works.
-For the two-tier model and the read vs export split, see architecture-framework.md §2 and storage-and-data-planes.md.
+For the two-tier model and the read vs export split, see architecture.md §2 and storage-and-data-planes.md.
 For SPI definitions, see provider-spi.md.
 For warehouse / lakehouse export design, see memory-export-sink.md.
 For credential gateways and proxy wiring, see outbound-transport.md.
 For identity wiring and external PDP integration, see identity-and-external-policy.md.

 Astrocyte follows an open-core distribution model with a two-tier provider architecture: